dpaniukov/dpaniukov.github.io/_posts/2016-07-03-three-level-analysis-with-fsl-and-ants-1.md

 Shall we run it?
 For single CPU computer remove `plugin='MultiProc'`, put `reg.inputs.num_threads = 1` and do not try to run subjects in parallel!
 {% highlight python %}
-outgraph = wf.run(plugin='MultiProc')
+results = wf.run(plugin='MultiProc')
 {% endhighlight %}

 ### Quality assessment

 For the quality assessment, revisit all warped anatomical images and functional images transformed to standard space.
-For the functional images you can also use FSL's `slices` as:
+For the functional images you can also use FSL's `slices` in a terminal (in bash, not in python!) as:
 {% highlight bash %}
 slices your_BOLD_image.nii.gz MNI152_T1_2mm_brain.nii.gz -o output_image.gif
 {% endhighlight %}